 Student Group Total Enrollment Number Tested Percent Tested Percent Not Tested Percent Met or Exceeded

-All Students
+All Students 69 60 86.96 13.04 1.67

-Female
+Female 27 22 81.48 18.52 0.00

-Male
+Male 42 38 90.48 9.52 2.63

 American Indian or Alaska Native

-Asian
+Asian 0 0 0 0 0

 Black or African American

 Filipino

-Hispanic or Latino
+Hispanic or Latino 47 42 89.36 10.64 2.38

-Native Hawaiian or Pacific Islander
+Native Hawaiian or Pacific Islander 0 0 0 0 0

 Two or More Races

 White

 English Learners

 Foster Youth

 Homeless

 Military

-Socioeconomically Disadvantaged
+Socioeconomically Disadvantaged 38 35 92.11 7.89 2.86

-Students Receiving Migrant Education Services
+Students Receiving Migrant Education Services 0 0 0 0 0

-Students with Disabilities
+Students with Disabilities 69 60 86.96 13.04 1.67

-2022-23 Career Technical Education Programs
+2023-24 Career Technical Education Programs

 Shelly Baird School does not offer traditional CTE courses such as pathways; however, students can participate in CTE classes online through Edgenuity.
 For the 2020-21 school year 2 student(s) earned a diploma.
 For the 2021-22 school year, the classes that have been added were Food Safety and Sanitation, and all students will finish the course with their food handlers license.
 Sixty-seven (67) other CTE courses are offered to students through Edgenuity.
 The school is working to add a transition plan between middle and high school.
 For the 2022-23 school year, we are currently talking with West Hills/ Lemoore College and COS Hanford to discuss dual enrollment opportunities.
+For the 2022-23 school year, Shelly Baird School continues to offer a wide range of classes through Edgenuity, providing students with access to CTE courses in a non-traditional format.
+While these courses are not part of a conventional CTE pathway, due to the unique individualized needs of students in our program have the opportunity to engage with valuable career-focused content.
+Additionally, Shelly Baird has continued its efforts to collaborate with Lemoore College and COS Hanford to explore dual enrollment opportunities, further expanding students' access to college-level coursework and supporting their transition to higher education.

-2022-23 Career Technical Education (CTE) Participation
+2023-24 Career Technical Education (CTE) Participation